 Real-Life Tool Sets and Building Kits

 This is a real tool set that's perfect for budding builders!
 This tool set from Stanley Jr. looks and feels just like Mom or Dad's tools — and they're build to last like them, too.
 The only difference is that they're scaled down to fit a child's hands.
 Included are a hammer, No. 1 and No. 2 Phillips screwdrivers, a tape measure, and safety goggles.
-And to give her an easy first building project, check out the Stanley Jr. Toolbox Building Kit.
+For even more tools for your budding builder, check out the Stanley Jr. 10-Piece Tool Set.

 Build and paint your own bird house to entice birds to your yard with this set from Toysmith!
-This all-in-one kit includes everything you need to complete and decorate a sweet 7" bird house, including pre-cut wood pieces with holes and pegs so they attach with just glue — no hardware required — as well as six paints, a brush, and a rope for hanging.
+This all-in-one kit includes everything you need to complete and decorate a sweet 6" bird house.
+The wood pieces are precut so you can easily nail them together.
+Once assembled, you can decorate your B&B with the four included paints, then attach it to the perfect tree with the included chain.
+The kit includes wood pieces, four paint pots, paint brush, nails, glue and instructions.
 It's a terrific rainy- or snowy-day activity to brighten up the day, and she'll be proud to say, "I made that myself!"

 Keep all your repair supplies close to hand with this suede tool belt from Custom Leathercraft!
 Unlike many toolbelts, this can fit a waist as small as 29 inches, so even tweens and teens can wear it.
 Two large pockets and one small pocket, as well as a loop for a hammer, ensure you have plenty of space, and the polyweb belt has a quick release buckle for when the job is done.

-For a budding electrician or engineer — or just someone who wants to understand the exciting world of electronics in a new way — Elenco's Learn to Solder Kit is a must!
+For a budding engineer or just someone who wants to understand the exciting world of electronics in a new way, Elenco's We Make soldering kit is a must!
 The included instruction manual teaches you soldering techniques while also teaching you about all the components in the kit.
-Included are solder, a soldering iron, wire cutters and various electronic parts to practice on including a circuit board.
+Then you'll build a two-IC FM radio that really works!
+Included are lead-free solder, a soldering iron, wire cutters and the radio board.